 I studied the needs and pain points of patients and mentors for InquisitHealth, a HealthTech startup who provide a platform to support people who have a similar conditions by connecting them to their peers.

 I conducted UX research and designed features and interactions of (now defunct) Kusri, a social research platform making high quality data collection and management easily accessible to everyone.

 In 2016-2017, I was a User Research Program Manager at WorkWorks.io, an exciting startup founded by Karrie Sullivan to bring design thinking into HR to reshape organizations so that work finally works!

 In January 2015, I decided to re-orient my career path towards User Experience.
 I had already participated in projects focusing on users’ needs as a Product Manager, and a good way of describing my work as a teacher would be Learning Experience Designer.

 So I decided to study Anthropology at University of Strasbourg in France.
 My research project was about MMOs and social representations.
 I graduated in June 2016.
 I learned and practiced UX techniques through the Interaction Design Specialization on Coursera for some 40 weeks.
-I also delved into the UX community news and feeds, where I learned a lot from articles and posts.
+I also delved into the UX community news and feeds (UX stack exchange) in particular), where I learned a lot.
 I took on projects on a volunteer basis (Doris Women Refuge, ballard.dog).